Radmila-code/notbored/README.md

 # Find a Fun Idea 🎉

-Welcome to the Find a Recipe project repository!
+Welcome to the Find a Fun Idea project repository!

 ## Table of Contents